Early Childhood Education

 Ms. Natasha Daggs

 Ms. Natasha returns to her beloved class with her strong background in Waldorf Education, and an enthusiasm for ‘bringing it all together’.
-She has completed several new trainings and will focus on math, science and botany in the autumn quarter.
+She has completed several new trainings and will focus on math, and Ancient Civilizations, Mesopotamia, Ancient India and Egypt.

-Nature studies, botany, organic science and pollinator studies launch the first 4-6 weeks of the autumn term.
+Nature studies, botany, organic science and pollinator studies launch the first 4-6 weeks of the winter term.
 Geometry and local geography provide a backdrop to Indigenous studies of the first peoples and their culture.
-Project-based learning with woodwork, handwork and puppetry compliments the content of creative writing and theatre arts.
+Project-based learning with handwork and puppetry compliments the content of creative writing and theatre arts.

 Ms. Suzanne Glick (Interim)